Unity-Technologies/com.unity.multiplayer.rfcs/text/0028-netowrk-collections-and-variables.md

 Before this change a user could simply declare a container and add an arbitrary amount of elements.
 This creates at least 2 complications; one, it works against the upcoming goals of having MTU-sized snapshot packets.
 Second, having network variables be variable length gets in the way of performance-oriented, allocation-free schemes we have planned.
 To support this, a user must specify a maxmimum capacity when instantiating a container.

 # Drawbacks
 The old method where clients could simply write to a network variable is simpler, especially when trying to employ a client-authoritative scheme.
+One way to think of network programming is that each design is a combination of tradeoffs around ease of use, synchronization consistency and performance.
+While we seek to maximize all of them, the pre-RFC design maximizes ease of use at the expense of consistency (different clients & the server can have different values at different times with no way to link them) and performance (network variables rely on being ordered & reliable).
+The upcoming snapshot system addresses consistency and performance, but at least at this point, it is intractable to do that with the current (extremely easy) interface on NetworkVariables.

 The new "`Value` get operation equates so dirtying" operation will have more overhead, especially if users do many more reads than writes on a network variable.